mbeauv/media_gallery/README.md

 - current_user:  Returns the current user
 - create_ability: Returns an cancan Ability class for use in the media_gallery.
 It can be your app's defined ability.

-To override these methods, the best approach is probably to create a new initializer.

 The recommended approach for this is to create an initializer.
 You can check out the one in spec/dummy app.
 It defines something like:

 ```ruby